Failure To Diagnose Cancer

-According to the American Cancer Society (ACS), early detection of cancer is the next best thing to prevention.
-When cancer is detected early, it is much easier to treat, with a reduced chance of recurrence and with a much higher chance of survival.
+Nearly as important as cancer prevention, the American Cancer Society (ACS) strongly supports efforts at early detection.
+When cancer is detected early, it is more treatable, with a reduced chance of recurrence and a much higher chance of survival.

-A delayed diagnosis or misdiagnosis can be catastrophic and failure to properly diagnose cancer can be considered medical malpractice.
+A delayed diagnosis or misdiagnosis can lead to disaster.
+Failure to properly diagnose cancer is a form of medical malpractice.
 If a physician failed to diagnose cancer in you or a loved one, you may be entitled to recover damages.

 Many cancer treatments are most effective before the disease spreads throughout the body.
-If a doctor fails to detect symptoms of cancer or recognize complaints that would lead a reasonable physician in the same position to diagnose cancer, the patient may be deprived of treatment options that could lead to recovery.
+If a doctor fails to detect symptoms or recognize complaints that would lead a reasonable physician in the same position to test for and diagnose cancer, the patient may be deprived of treatment options that could lead to recovery.

-Failure to diagnose cancer is often due to a physician’s negligence.
-Some examples of negligence that can lead to either late or complete misdiagnosis of cancer include:
+Failure to diagnose cancer is often a sign of a physician’s negligence.
+Some examples of negligence often resulting in either late or complete misdiagnoses of cancer include:

-- Failure to interpret tissue samples which indicate cancerous cells.
+- Failing to correctly interpret tissue samples showing cancerous cells.

-- Failure to properly interpret imaging studies of a cancerous mass.
+- Failing to properly interpret images showing cancerous masses.

-Regardless of the reason of the late or misdiagnosis, the end result can be complications, physical suffering and even the death of the patient.
+Regardless of the reason behind the late diagnosis or misdiagnosis, the end results can include complications, physical suffering and even death.

-Although there is no known cure for most types of cancer, it has been proven that early detection and treatment increases the chances of beating the disease and extending the life of a patient without reoccurrence of the disease.
+Although there is no known cure for most types of cancer, it has been proven that early detection and treatment increases the chances of beating the disease and extending the life of a patient without a recurrence of the disease.

 If you or a loved one has suffered due to a misdiagnosis or the late diagnosis of cancer, you may be eligible to file a medical negligence claim.

-At Jonathan Perkins Injury Lawyers, we believe that if the actions or negligence of a physician or caretaker results in the harm of a patient, they should be held accountable.
+At Jonathan Perkins Injury Lawyers, we believe that physicians or caretakers should be held accountable if their actions or negligence result in the harm of a patient.
 We are dedicated to fighting for the rights of those who have been injured in Connecticut.